wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-connectivity/includes/4-implement-zero-trust-model.md

 Traditionally, IT security teams have implemented security at the edge of their network by using technologies such as firewalls and proxy servers.
 These systems check incoming and outgoing traffic and can filter them based on the IP properties, content, source, destination, and so on.
 This model is no longer satisfactory because users bring their own devices, such as phones, tablets, and computers, to work and want to use them to access your systems from within your premises and from home, customer sites, internet cafés and other locations.

-Another problem with the traditional security approach is that it doesn’t fit with the Microsoft 365 principles that you have learned about in the previous modules.
+Another problem with the traditional security approach is that it doesn't fit with the Microsoft 365 principles that you have learned about in the previous modules.
 Edge security systems are likely to cause network hairpins and prevent local egress for example.
 This model is likely to lower your Microsoft 365 and Teams performance.

 To address these concerns, Microsoft has developed a new security paradigm for modern business environments called the Zero Trust model.